Resources

 Step 2: Map the professional network

-Cross-reference the prospect’s board seats, alumni affiliations, industry associations, and employer history against your own client list and COI network.
-The goal is not to produce an exhaustive biography, but to identify the specific nodes where your world and theirs already intersect.
+Cross-reference the prospect's board seats, alumni affiliations, and employer history against your own client list and COI network.
+The goal is not an exhaustive biography, but to identify the specific nodes where your world and theirs already intersect.

 Step 3: Identify the warm path